thet/bugdemo.browserpage/src/bugdemo/browserpage/README.txt

 Start this test like so:
 ./bin/test -s bugdemo.browserpage -t README.txt

-After this package was installed in plone, 2 different browser:page views are registered for a folder (configure.zcml and profiles/default/types/types.xml).
+After installation of this package in plone, two different browser:page views are registered for IATFolder (see configure.zcml and profiles/default/types/types.xml).
 There exists one class for each registered view with an init method which prints the name of the view to stdout (browserpageview.py).

-When a folder is created, every init-method of both view-classes are called - even though the folder's default_view wasn't set to one of those views:
+When a folder is created, the init-method of both view-classes are called - even though the folder's default_view wasn't set to one of those views:
     >>> self.folder.invokeFactory('Folder', 'testfolder', title='testfolder')
     testview_1